Darz2/X11_forwarding/README.md

-# X11 Forwarding in VS Code and Termius
+# X11 Forwarding in VS code and Termius
-Follow the steps given below to enable the X11 forwarding in VS Code or Termius terminals for SSH connections.
+Follow the steps given below to enable the X11 forwarding in VS Code /Termius terminals for SSH connections.

 **STEP 1:**
 Make sure you have the following tools installed beforehand